Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: Wavelength Dependence

-Next, we investigate the presence of periodic behaviour in the light curve of AT~2016blu using the time of the outbursts based on peak brightness and the Lomb-Scargle periodogram.
+Next, we investigate the possible presence of periodic behaviour in the light curve of AT~2016blu, utilising the Lomb-Scargle periodogram.
+This statistical tool is commonly used for detecting periodic signals in observations that are not evenly spaced.
 As in the case of SN~2000ch (Paper I), finding periodic behaviour could give a hint of the underlying mechanism that triggers these outbursts.